-If you still haven’t gotten yourself a Seniors Card, you should sign up today.
+If you still don’t have a seniors card, you should sign up today.
 They are available in every state and territory and give you discounts on goods and services.
 You can save on everything from restaurants to travel, car rentals to gym memberships, cinema tickets, museum exhibitions and more.

 Maintaining a home too large for your needs

-There’s a reason so many retirees downsize.
+There’s a reason many retirees downsize.
 A smaller house can mean bigger savings on insurance, utilities and mortgage payments.
-Staying put definitely makes sense in some scenarios but consider whether your home is getting to be too much for your needs.
+Staying put definitely makes sense in some scenarios, but consider whether your home is getting to be too much for your needs.

 If you find it exhausting to keep it clean, or find yourself not using some rooms at all, downsizing may be a good option.

 Two cars are often a necessity for households where two people work, but retirees with flexible schedules may be able to get by with a single vehicle.